Skwiix - Musical-Info-Advice-Support

 Tip 7

 It is always advisable to bring along a pro.
 If you have a relative or friend who plays the trumpet or know a trumpet teacher, bring them along when you shop.
-Let them test the instrument, listen to their opinions and take their advice into consideration before you buy.
+Let them test the instrument, listen to their opinions and consider their advice before you buy.

 Tip 8

 Use both your fingers and eyes to examine the body of the trumpet.
-You do not want to buy a trumpet if it has pink or red spots, any dents or scratches.
+You do not want to buy a trumpet with pink or red spots, dents, or scratches.

 Tip 9